Ebonsignori/myconfig/README.md

 - Install a [nerd-font](https://github.com/ryanoasis/nerd-font) font for your terminal.
 Follow instructions for Linux or Mac.
   - Try to install using a package manger (e.g. Brew)
   - I prefer [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack#quick-installation).

+## Manual Backup / Restore

+Run `sh backup.sh` to backup the following directories to this repo.
+They must manually be restored

+- `./dotfiles/coc` to `~/.config/coc`.
+Only copy snippets folder and mru's.
+If copying entire folder will need to custom `npm i`.
+Installing via nvim `:PlugInstall` first and then copying over needed files is recommended